asyncapi/bindings/anypointmq/README.md

 ## Version

 The version of this bindings specification is `0.0.1`.
-This is also the `bindingVersion` for all Binding Objects defined by this specification.
+This is also the `bindingVersion` for all binding objects defined by this specification.
-In any given Binding Object, `latest` can alternatively be used as long as this version of the bindings specification remains the latest published version.
+In any given binding object, `latest` can alternatively be used as long as this version of the bindings specification remains the latest published version.

 The version of the AsyncAPI specification to which these bindings apply is `2.0.0`.

 ### Backwards Compatibility

 All bindings defined in this specification allow additional, unspecified fields, so that a concrete instance of a binding object MAY contain arbitrary fields not defined in this specification.
-This is to ensure backwards compatibility of binding objects, and also to allow code generators to require their own, specific fields which are not defined in this bindings specification.
+This is to ensure backwards compatibility of binding objects, and also to allow code generators to define their own, specific fields which are not defined in this bindings specification.

-As an example of backwards compatibility, consider a concrete binding object valid against a newer version of this specification.
-This binding object may contain fields specific to that newer version, which were not yet defined in an older version of this specification.
-However, because additional fields are allowed, this binding object is also valid against the older specification.
-The binding object can therefore be used in a system that is only aware of the older specification, although all fields not yet defined in this older specification version will be ignored.
+As an example of backwards compatibility, consider a concrete binding object valid against version `1.1.0` of this specification.
+This binding object may specify `bindingVersion: 1.1.0`.
+This binding object may contain fields specific to version `1.1.0`, which were not yet defined in, say, version `1.0.5` of this specification.
+However, because additional fields are allowed, this binding object is also valid against version `1.0.5` of this specification.
+The binding object valid against version `1.1.0` can therefore be used in a system that is only aware of version `1.0.5`, although all fields not yet defined in version `1.0.5` of this specification will be ignored.

 ## Terminology